Characterization of rings with planar, toroidal or projective planar prime ideal sum graphs: Abstract

 \section{Abstract}

 Let $R$ be a commutative ring with unity.
 The prime ideal sum graph $\text{PIS}(R)$ of the ring $R$ is the simple undirected graph whose vertex set is the set of all nonzero proper ideals of $R$ and two distinct vertices $I$ and $J$ are adjacent if and only if $I + J$ is a prime ideal of $R$.
-In this paper, we classify non-local commutative rings $R$ such that $\text{PIS}(R)$ is of crosscap at most two.
-We prove that there does not exist a finite non-local commutative ring whose prime ideal sum graph is projective planar.
-Further, we classify non-local commutative rings of genus one prime ideal sum graphs.
-Moreover, we classify finite non-local commutative rings for which the prime ideal sum graph is split graph, threshold graph, cograph, cactus graph and unicyclic, respectively.
+In this paper, we study some interplay between algebraic properties of rings and graph-theoretic properties of their prime ideal sum graphs.
+In this connection, we classify non-local commutative Artinian rings $R$ such that $\text{PIS}(R)$ is of crosscap at most two.
+We prove that there does not exist a non-local commutative Artinian ring whose prime ideal sum graph is projective planar.
+Further, we classify non-local commutative Artinian rings of genus one prime ideal sum graphs.